MaxxtonGroup/backup-validator/README.md

 # backup-validator
-backup-validator is a CLI for validating Restic/Elasticsearch backups by restoring them
+backup-validator is a CLI for validating Restic/Elasticsearch backups by restoring them.

 ## Usage
 Using the binary: